 I have never known a mean gardener, they happily share gardening tips with anyone who wants to know ‘what is that?’ and ‘how do you grow it?’ or allotment gardens that enable people to feel part of a community.
 Gardeners are often avid enthusiasts and are more than happy to share tips and ideas.
 For these reasons, gardeners often develop reciprocal relationships and support networks.

 5. Gardening can be both treatment and prevention

 Whether we garden on a windowsill, a patio or in a much larger space, we can enjoy the health benefits of gardening at home or at work.
 It will make us happier and healthier and can easily become a good habit that we keep for life.
 Even N.I.C.E. recommend that the garden and also that the activity of gardening provides a non-pharmacological approach which can be utilised to improve the quality of life for the ageing population.

-Therefore, for 2021, we prescribe a good dose of horticultural therapy.
+Therefore, every year we prescribe a good dose of horticultural therapy.